 My first tip is to cook your savory dishes with broth instead of water:

 The reason is because broth is very low in calories but adds a lot of flavor and nutrition.
-I particularly like the Pacific Foods brand because they use simple and real ingredients you won’t find any added sugar or flavorings.
-Their Chicken Stock and Bone Broth are excellent and definitely staples for so many holiday dishes.
-Their bone broth has more than double the calcium and 30% more iron than traditional broths!
+Incorporate a brand that uses simple and real ingredients with no added sugar or flavorings.

 My second tip is for the home cook looking for easy ways to flavor dishes but doesn’t have much time to whip up something from scratch:

-I shared the Gluten-free Tamari and Asian Cooking Sauces by San-J. They offer a variety of authentic Asian flavors in local grocery stores.
-As a dietitian, I really like that their sauces are gluten-free, especially since most soy sauces are not.
+Try a gluten-free tamari to flavor dishes.
 It allows you to cater to your guests who may have diet limitation.
-I shared a cauliflower rice dish made using the Thai peanut sauce on air.
-It only took me 10 minutes to prepare so it just goes to show how much time you can save in the kitchen by having great cooking sauces on hand.
+I shared a cauliflower rice dish that took oney 10 minutes to prepare so it just goes to show how much time you can save in the kitchen by having great cooking sauces on hand.

 My third tip is to use bean-based pastas for regular pasta